amsardesai/ankitsardesai.ca/README.md

 	git clone https://github.com/amsardesai/ankitsardesai.ca.git
 	cd ankitsardesai.ca/
-	make
+	npm install

 ### Running

-To run an instance of ankitsardesai.ca on your computer, make sure CoffeeScript is installed on your computer.
+To run an instance of ankitsardesai.ca on your computer, make sure the CoffeeScript CLI is installed globally on your computer.

 	sudo npm install -g coffee-script

 Then, run the application.

-	coffee app.coffee

-### Uninstalling modules

-To remove all NPM modules in this package, perform the following command.

-	make clean
+  npm start

 &copy; Ankit Sardesai 2013